waimea-ammacintosh/Level-2-programming-assesment/docs/test-plan.md

 ### Expected Test Result

 Statement detailing what should happen.
 Statement detailing what should happen.
 Statement detailing what should happen.
 Statement detailing what should happen.

 ---

+## Example Test Name

+Example test description.
+Example test description.
+Example test description.
+Example test description.
+Example test description.
+Example test description.

+### Test Data To Use

+Details of test data and reasons for selection.
+Details of test data and reasons for selection.
+Details of test data and reasons for selection.

+### Expected Test Result

+Statement detailing what should happen.
+Statement detailing what should happen.
+Statement detailing what should happen.
+Statement detailing what should happen.

+---

+## Example Test Name

+Example test description.
+Example test description.
+Example test description.
+Example test description.
+Example test description.
+Example test description.

+### Test Data To Use

+Details of test data and reasons for selection.
+Details of test data and reasons for selection.
+Details of test data and reasons for selection.

+### Expected Test Result

+Statement detailing what should happen.
+Statement detailing what should happen.
+Statement detailing what should happen.
+Statement detailing what should happen.

+---